 2. (9-10) Repetition for the sake of emphasis.

 And the King of glory shall come in.

 He is the King of glory.
 Selah

 i.
 When Jesus entered Jerusalem at the Triumphal Entry, Matthew tells us that the city asked, “Who is this?”
 (Matthew 21:10).
-If they had known who it was, the response should have been, “The LORD of hosts, He is the King of glory!“
+If they had known who He was, the response should have been, “The Lord of hosts, He is the King of glory!”

 b.
 He is the King of glory.
-Selah: This Psalm rightly ends on a reflective pause.
-It is no small thing that this King of glory stoops down to receive man and even to be received by men.
+Selah: This psalm rightly ends on a reflective pause.
+It is no small thing that this King of glory stoops down to receive men and even to be received by men.

 i.
 G. Campbell Morgan connected these three psalms of David (22, 23, and 24) in an interesting way.
 “By our calendars, yesterday He passed through Psalm 22.
 Today He is exercising the office of Psalm 23.
 Tomorrow, He will exercise finally the authority of Psalm 24.”
 (Morgan)